 - 00:00 UTC initialisation: from 00:00 UTC onwards (first day has 24 hours of data).

 - 12:00 UTC initialisation: from 12:00 UTC onwards (first day has 12 hours of data).

 The actualisation times are displayed in the following way:

 - Diagrams (e.g. meteogram): in the title or subtitle (in UTC).

 - Data FTP: the actualisation times are the time stamps of the transfer file.

 - Data for API: the data actualisation times are not displayed individually, to preserve file formats.
 They can be checked using a corresponding diagram.

-Our model domains update at different times during the day, as depending on the geographical extent and the resolution a computation takes more or less time.
+Our model domains update at different times during the day.
+Depending on the geographical extent and the resolution, a computation takes more or less time.
 The following table gives the approximate update times.
 Rarely (in about 3% of cases), the model update might be later than indicated.
 This delay is caused by delayed transmission of input data, required to start our simulations.

 * The current update time, as well as the domain name for any location can be checked live on the main meteoblue forecast page by clicking on additional variables.

 ** NEMSGLOBAL provides forecasts for every point on the globe.
 However, a local weather forecast will not primarily use this global forecast if another regional domain is available.